garylirocks/quickrefs/azure-billing-cost-management.markdown

 - All chargeback processes happen outside of Azure
 - Reallocated costs appear in cost analysis
 - Cost can be splitted - evenly, based on target's total/compute/storage/network cost, or custom

+## Reservations

+- Works for many Azure services:
+  - VM
+  - Blob storage (ony storage, not transactions)
+  - SQL database (vCore)
+  - App Service
+  - Red Hat plans
+  - ...
+- Reserve to 1 year or 3 years
+- Could be paid monthly or annually
+- Applies to your billing immediately